Freezing broad beans

 Protein

-Whilst there is controversy over how much protein we should be having in the middle years, it is universally agreed that children and the elderly should be having extra; it lessens the likelihood of frailty syndrome.
+Whilst there is controversy over how much protein we should be having in the middle years, it is universally agreed that children and the elderly should be enjoying extra; it lessens the likelihood of frailty syndrome.

 - International Monetary Fund (2022)